Any questions?

 • Q: COMPLETING YOUR COURSE: Can I have more time to complete my course?

-If you’re working steadily through the course, you should have more than enough time to complete all the units within the allocated time.
+If you’re working steadily through the course, you should have more than enough time to complete all the units and assignments within the allocated time.

 However, we do know that life can get in the way sometimes!
 If you have not completed your course within the time allocated, you can buy a course extension, either before or after your current time allocation expires.
 All your work will be stored in your account ready for you to continue when you are ready.